Adzz/ecto_morph/README.md

 %{"random" => "data"}
 ```

-Check out the docs folder for more examples, table of contents below:
+Check out the docs for more examples, table of contents below:

 - [Casting data](https://medium.com/@ItizAdz/ecto-cast-ing-sugar-31bddbc62cd7)
 - [Creating a has_one_of relation](https://medium.com/@ItizAdz/creating-a-has-one-of-association-in-ecto-with-ectomorph-3932adb996d9)